House of Luzárraga: Adela Luzárraga y Rico

 Adela was a survivor of the fire at the Bazar de la Charité in Paris in 1897.
 She was born in Guayaquil and was baptized at Saint-Pierre de Chaillot in 1873.
 After she married, she returned with her husband Juan Luis Thomassa to France and like her brother Francisco Gabriel, Adela entered the Parisian nobility.
-She died at the age of 98 years old.
+She died at the age of 98.

 Adela and her family partly owned production of the Wheal Vor Mine in the 1850s and was guaranteed a return following the closure of the mine.

 Her brother, Juan José (1830-1904), married Angelina Wright.

 Ana María, Marquess of Cossart and Espies

-Born in France, Ana Maria was the daughter of Manuel de Thomassa and Adela de Luzárraga y Rico, and mother of Viscount Christian Cossart of Espies, who died on November 16, 1917 in WWI.
+Born in France, Ana Maria was the daughter of Manuel de Thomassa and Adela de Luzárraga y Rico, and mother of Viscount Christian Cossart of Espies, who died on November 16, 1917, in WWI.